Lilekha/AtliQ-Hardware-Business-360-Report--Power-BI/README.md

 - Step 10 : Created various DAX measures that were used to build visuals for the finance view.

 - Step 11 : Created a static table with P&L rows that could serve as a template for P&L visual.
 Created a DAX measure to connect P&L rows table with different measures that we created earlier with the use of SWITCH formula.

+  Despite significant overall revenue growth, the company missed its 2022 targets  by 1.86% and faces challenges in specific regions and product segments.

 - Step 12 : Created LY (Last Year) column for P&L visual.
 Added fiscal year description as a calculated column for better readability by appending “ Est” (Estimated Values) to a future year.